MicrosoftDocs/azure-docs/articles/active-directory-b2c/custom-policy-custom-attributes.md

 ## Use custom attributes to collect information about your customers

 Your Azure AD B2C directory comes with a [built-in set of attributes](user-profile-attributes.md).
-You often need to create your own attributes like these examples:
+However, you often need to create your own attributes to manage your specific scenario, such as:

-* A customer-facing application needs to persist for an attribute like **LoyaltyId**.
+* A customer-facing application needs to persist a **LoyaltyId** attribute.
-* An identity provider has a unique user identifier like **uniqueUserGUID** that must be saved.
+* An identity provider has a unique user identifier, **uniqueUserGUID**, that must be persisted.
-* A custom user journey needs to persist for a state of a user like **migrationStatus**.
+* A custom user journey needs to persist the state of the user, **migrationStatus**, for other logic to operate on.

-Azure AD B2C extends the set of attributes stored on each user account.
+Azure AD B2C allows you to extend the set of attributes stored on each user account.
 You can also read and write these attributes by using the [Microsoft Graph API](manage-user-accounts-graph-api.md).

 ## Azure AD B2C extensions app

-Extension properties extend the schema of the user objects in the directory.
+Extension attributes can only be registered on an application object, even though they might contain data for a user.
+The extension attribute is attached to the application called b2c-extensions-app.
+Do not modify this application, as it's used by Azure AD B2C for storing user data.
+You can find this application under Azure AD B2C, app registrations.

 The terms *extension property*, *custom attribute*, and *custom claim* refer to the same thing in the context of this article.
 The name varies depending on the context, such as application, object, or policy.

-Azure AD B2C extends the set of attributes stored on each user account.
-Extension attributes [extend the schema](https://docs.microsoft.com/graph/extensibility-overview#schema-extensions) of the user objects in the directory.
-The extension attributes can only be registered on an application object, even though they might contain data for a user.
-The extension attribute is attached to the application called b2c-extensions-app.
-Do not modify this application, as it's used by Azure AD B2C for storing user data.
-You can find this application under Azure Active Directory App registrations.

 ## Get the application properties